November 29th, 2018

-Askham Hall is a wonderful medieval building, part of the Lowther Estate, tucked into a cleft of the Lowther Valley, just at the bottom of Askham, before the road goes over the lovely bridge with Askham Church on the right.?
+Askham Hall is a wonderful medieval building, part of the Lowther Estate, tucked into a cleft of the Lowther Valley, just at the bottom of Askham, before the road goes over the lovely bridge with Askham Church on the right.
 In recent years, Askham Hall has been the subject of a major restoration project and now has a top-class restaurant, Allium, luxurious bedrooms, enormous open fires in the drawing rooms, various party spaces in the huge Bank Barn or in the Medieval Hall.
-There’s a spa, a charming caf? in converted stables, and an inspirational garden where much of the produce for the restaurant and caf? is grown.?
-Richard Swale, the Head Chef, apart from being highly talented in the kitchen, is an avid rare-breed poultry keeper.?
+There’s a spa, a charming café in converted stables, and an inspirational garden where much of the produce for the restaurant and café is grown.
+Richard Swale, the Head Chef, apart from being highly talented in the kitchen, is an avid rare-breed poultry keeper.
 His collection of fine birds won’t find their way into the kitchen, but free-range chickens, rare-breed pigs, lamb and Shorthorn beef from the Lowther farms do feature on the menu.

 Anyway, back to the Christmas Market!
 There are going to be over 50 stalls selling all manner of solutions for special Christmas presents, outside in the courtyard there will be much food and drink and live music from the Penrith Town Band.
 The stalls fill the Bank Barn and the Medieval Hall and spill out into the courtyard.
 There’s a rumour going around that Father Christmas might take a break from the frantic preparations in Lapland to make an appearance at the Christmas Market in a magical grotto.

 Come along to the Christmas Market if you can, it’s open from 11am to 4pm on Sunday 2nd, there’s free parking and, perhaps before you come to the Fair, enjoy one of the many lovely walks around Askham to blow away any cobwebs.